-The Fountain is well known for their top quality food menus, friendly service and great atmosphere …Recommended whether you want a light snack or something more substantial.
+The pub is well known for their top quality food menus, friendly service and great atmosphere …Recommended whether you want a light snack or something more substantial.

 Situated in the beautiful Sussex village of Ashurst.
 Just a couple of miles north of Steyning and within easy reach of Brighton